Wind Turbine Training

 Method of Delivery: In person at a specifically designed facility to support direct practical experience of inspecting wind turbine gearboxes

-What: a class designed specifically to provide a generic overview and awareness of wind turbine technology and the functionality associated wind turbine systems and sub-systems, specifically those systems associated with (and affected by) remote operation and control.
+turbine systems and sub systems associated with (and affected by) remote operation and control.

 Who should attend: anyone involved in directly in remote operations activities